ls-simon/bah-starter-kit/README.md

 - Improve API stability
 - A 100 Lighthouse score
 - Refactoring contributions in general
-- Row and column implementation in Footer scheme
+- Row and column implementation in Footer schema